webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ## Publish a package

 Note: Rinkeby testnet only.
 You will need sufficient Rinkeby testnet ETH balance in your wallet address to publish.
-You can get free Rinkeby testnet ETH at the [faucet](https://faucet.rinkeby.io/).
+You can get free Rinkeby testnet ETH at the <a href="https://faucet.rinkeby.io/" target="_blank" rel="noopener noreferrer">faucet</a>.

 Once you are ready, you can publish a package to your wallet with this command: